dmitrykologrivko/nestjs-boilerplate/packages/core/docs/database.md

 **Optional params:**\
 `connection` name of the database connection.
 Using `default` as default name if actual value is not provided.\
-`destination` destination folder for the migration file.\
+`destination` destination folder for the migration file.
+Default value `src/migrations`.\
 `useTypescript` if this flag is provided then ts-node will be used to run original typeorm cli command.
 (use this only in development mode) This is can be helpful if you use Webpack bundling.